 The Option Agreement provides that the Company may earn a 55% ownership interest (the "First Option") in the Project by making a payment of \$ 500,000 (paid) to Canasil upon execution of the Option Agreement and completing US\$ 2,000,000 in exploration and development expenditures (the "Expenditures") on the Project within three years of entering into the Option Agreement.
 In connection with the First Option, the Company must incur a minimum of US\$ 675,000 in Expenditures in the first year of the Option Agreement and US\$ 500,000 in Expenditures in the second year of the Option Agreement.
-Provided that the Company exercises the First Option, the Company may earn an additional 10% ownership interest (the "Second Option", and together with the First Option, the "Options") in the Project, for a total 65% ownership interest, by completing a further US\$ 2,000,000 in Expenditures within two years of exercising the First Option and by making a payment to Canasil of \$ 500,000 in cash and/or the Company shares, at the option of the Company.
-In connection with the Second Option, the Company must incur a minimum of US\$ 675,000 in Expenditures during the first year of the Second Option.
+Provided that the Company exercises the

-For the Nine Months Ended January 31, 2016
+For the Nine Months Ended January 31, 2017 (Expressed in Canadian Dollars - Unaudited)